NREL/BEEAM/FMU/flexlab_demo/README.md

 ### /5_notebooks

-***TO DO:** @MatthewSteen to include data processing Python scripts and document them (at a high level) here.
-Data files should be excluded, but cross-referenced to elsewhere (ultimately to NREL data warehouse?)*

-This directory contains Jupyter Notebooks to calculate and plot the validation results.
+This directory contains Jupyter Notebooks to plot measured data and calculate and plot the validation results.

 ## Co-Simulation in Dymola